DevOps-Nirvana/threaded-cron-task-engine/README.md

 * (FINALLY) Published the code as Open Source Software on Github after many years of it laying around
 * Documented and cleaned up the codebase, added this awesome readme
 * Integrated the max_runtime feature directly into the codebase instead of being an (annoying) helper script
-* Making a few variables configurable via env vars making it easier to Dockerize
+* Making a few variables configurable via env vars making it easier to Dockerize in the future

 # History

 This codebase in some form has been used in about a dozen companies over the last 10 years.
 I've iterated on it and tweaked it over time, it currently proudly powers a few larger website's background task engines with ~40+ tasks running/scheduled concurrently with a ridiculous uptime.
-I've been meaning to open-source it forever, it's basically "been" open source already just not published.
-But finally!
+I've been meaning to open-source it forever.

 # Support

 Please file [issues on Github](https://github.com/DevOps-Nirvana/threaded-cron-task-engine/issues) or email me at _farley_ --AT-- **neonsurge** _dot_ COM.
-I can be found on Github called [AndrewFarley](http://github.com/andrewfarley) but my legal name is Farley now.
+The author (Farley) can be found on Github @ [AndrewFarley](http://github.com/andrewfarley).